 Microsoft 365 Family

 The Microsoft 365 Family plan is for non-commercial use and the best plan for family members or households in general.
 With the Microsoft 365 Family plan, you assign up to 6 users to the same plan.
-Each user gets it’s own account, personal OneDrive, and Outlook storage and can install the Office apps on their devices (desktop and mobile devices).
+Each user gets their own account, personal OneDrive, and Outlook storage and can install the Office apps on their devices (desktop and mobile devices).

 The only limitation to the Microsoft 365 Family plan is that each user can only be active on 5 devices at the same time.
 But that is more then enough.